Opa! Two local church festivals will soon be serving up gyros, souvlaki, moussaka and other Greek favorites.

 Other menu highlights include gyros, Greek salad, avgolemono soup, pork or chicken souvlaki, pork or chicken kabob sandwiches and sides such as green beans, orzo, rice pilaf, spanakopita and Greek fries (with salt and oregano).

-For those with a sweet tooth, parishioners and volunteers also will be making and selling baklava, finikia (honey-dipped orange cookies), galaktoboureko (custard filling inside filo dough, topped with honey and cinnamon syrup) and other desserts.
+For those with a sweet tooth, parishioners and volunteers also will be making and selling baklava, finikia (honey-dipped orange cookies), galaktoboureko (creamy semolina custard in crisp, buttery phyllo, baked golden and soaked in light, lemon-honey syrup), kataifi (shredded phyllo pastry rolled with spiced walnuts, baked to golden crisp and finished with sweet honey syrup drizzle) and other desserts.

 Online orders, accepted during festival hours, can be placed at StNicholas.org/Order.